 Gardiner won by 2-0 in the 1910 game that involved quarreling and ‘the mixing up of the crowd and the players after nearly every play.’

 Augusta’s Chizzle Wizzle now lasts four days and ends with a ball, not a brawl.
 Cony students claim it’s the longest running high school variety show in the country.
+In 2020, the COVID-19 pandemic drove the variety show online.

 Vermont’s ‘The Game’